Johan "George" Wetzel was born on Nov. 10, 1817 in Longswamp Township, Berks County, the son of Johan "Peter" and Anna Margaretha (Gaumer) Wetzel.

 Daughter Lillie S. Wetzel (1875-1946) was born on Sept.
 20, 1875.
 She wedded Harvey F. Dierolf (Jan.
 4, 1878-1934), son of Jeremiah and Mary Ann (Frey) Dierolf and a native of Washington Township, Berks County.
 Their children were Russell Dierolf, Ralph Dierolf and Verna Dierolf.
 They dwelled in Bechtelsville in 1914-1916 and Boyertown, PA in 1925-1939.
 Harvey earned a living as a realtor.
 At the age of 56, he was stricken with a cerebral hemorrhage and died on April 6, 1934.
 Interment was in Fairview Cemetery in Boyertown.
 Lillie outlived her spouse by a dozen years and lived at 110 North Reading Avenue in Boyertown.
 Death came at the age of 66 on July 11, 1946 from the effects of heart disease and hardening of the arteries.
 Her remains were placed into repose in Fairview Cemetery.

 Daughter Sallie Anna Wetzel (1880-1914) was born on Jan.
-3, 1880.
+3, 1880 in Berks County.
+As an infant, she received the rite of Christian baptism by the hand of the family's pastor, Rev. Eli Keller of Huff's Lutheran and Reformed Church in Hereford Township.
+Rev. Keller kept a handwritten notation of the ceremony in his pastoral records, the original of which is preserved in the Schwenkfelder Library and Heritage Center in Pennsburg, PA, and a typescript copy in the Minerd.com Archives.
 She was united in wedlock with James Beitler ( ? - ? ).
 The couple's address in 1914 was Fogelsville.
 At the age of 34, apparently while pregnant, Sallie began to suffer from multiple abscesses in her pelvic region due to a rupture of her fallopian tubes.
 She was admitted to Allentown Hospital, but she could not rally.
 She succumbed there after a 16-days' stay on June 16, 1914.
 Following funeral services at the family home, her tired remains were lowered into eternal rest in Huff's Church Cemetery.
 Clinton L.A.
 Schmoyer of Breinigsville was the informant for the official Pennsylvania certificate of death.
 A funeral notice appeared in the Allentown Morning Call, and a notice in the gossip columns of the Allentown Democrat said that the village of Fogelsville was grieved over her sudden passing.

-Son H. Ellsworth Wetzel (1883-1939) was born on Nov.
-10, 1883 in Longswamp Township.
-The Allentown Morning Call once used these words to describe him -- "respected" -- "well known" -- and "popular."
+Son Henry "Ellsworth" Wetzel (1883-1939) was born on Nov.
+10, 1883 in Longswamp Township, Berks County.
+As with his elder siblings, he was baptized in infancy by the family's pastor, Rev. Eli Keller of Huff's Lutheran and Reformed Church in Hereford Township.
+The Allentown Morning Call once used these words to describe Ellsworth -- "respected" -- "well known" -- and "popular."
 Ellsworth married Lizzie Snyder ( ? - ? ).
 They produced four children -- George Wetzel, Charles Wetzel, Mrs. Roy Wiedner and Sallie Wetzel.
 Early in his working career, he labored near Seisholtzville as a stone crusher.
 Then for 17 years, he was employed at the Singmaster coal and lumberyard in Allentown.
 They were members of Solomon's Reformed Church at Macungie, and Ellsworth belonged to the Friendly Lodge of the International Order of Odd Fellows, the Macungie Encampment, the Washington Camp of the Patriotic Order of the Sons of America and the Tox-E-Lox Tribe of the International Order of Red Men.
 Their residence was on East Main Street in Macungie in 1939.
 Ellsworth was ill for the last few years of his life.
 He died at home on April 30, 1939.
 Burial was in Fairview Cemetery, with an obituary printed in the Morning Call.

 ~ Son David C. Wetzel ~